thallysbezerra/next/README.md

 **HTML**

 - Accessibility using tags attributes.
-- react-responsive dependency to render similars components with different behavior in accordance with device, focused on performance and keeping the DOM clean..
+- react-responsive dependency to render similars components with different behavior in accordance with device, focused on performance and keeping the DOM clean.
-- SEO using web semantic.
+- SEO using web semantic and basic meta tags.

 **JavaScript**